feathersjs/docs/guides/chat/processing.md

 ## Adding a user avatar

-Let's create another hook that adds a link to the [Gravatar](http://en.gravatar.com/) image of the users email address so we can show an avatar.
+Let's create another hook that adds a link to the [Gravatar](http://en.gravatar.com/) image of the user's email address so we can show an avatar.
 After running

 ```
 feathers generate hook